-JAQUES What, for a counter, would I do but good?
-DUKE SENIOR Most Mischievous foul sin, in chiding sin; For thou thyself hast been a libertine, As sensual as the brutish sting itself; And all th' embossed sores and headed evils That thou with license of free foot hast caught Wouldst thou disgorge into the general world.
+What, for a counter, would I do but good?
+DUKE SENIOR

+Most mischievous foul sin, in chiding sin: For thou thyself hast been a libertine, As sensual as the brutish sting itself; And all the embossed sores and headed evils, That thou with licence of free foot hast caught, Wouldst thou disgorge into the general world.
+JAQUES

-JAQUES Why, who cries out on pride That can therein tax any private party?
-Doth it not flow as hugely as the sea, Till that the wearer's very means do ebb?
-What woman in the city do I name When that I say the city-woman bears The cost of princes on unworthy shoulders?
+Why, who cries out on pride, That can therein tax any private party?
+Doth it not flow as hugely as the sea, Till that the weary very means do ebb?
+What woman in the city do I name, When that I say the city-woman bears The cost of princes on unworthy shoulders?
 Who can come in and say that I mean her, When such a one as she such is her neighbour?
-Or what is he of basest function That says his bravery is not on my cost, Thinking that I mean him, but therein suits His folly to the mettle of my speech?
-There then! how then? what then?
+Or what is he of basest function That says his bravery is not of my cost, Thinking that I mean him, but therein suits His folly to the mettle of my speech?
+There then; how then?
+What then?
 Let me see wherein My tongue hath wrong'd him: if it do him right, Then he hath wrong'd himself; if he be free, Why then my taxing like a wild-goose flies, Unclaim'd of any man.
 But who comes here?

-Enter ORLANDO with his sword drawn ORLANDO Forbear, and eat no more.
+Enter ORLANDO, with his sword drawn ORLANDO

+Forbear, and eat no more.
+JAQUES

-JAQUES Why, I have eat none yet.
+Why, I have eat none yet.
+ORLANDO

-ORLANDO Nor shalt not, till necessity be serv'd.
+Nor shalt not, till necessity be served.
+JAQUES

-JAQUES Of what kind should this cock come of?
-DUKE SENIOR Art thou thus bolden'd, man, by thy distress?
-Or else a rude despiser of good manners, That in civility thou seem'st so empty?
-ORLANDO You touch'd my vein at first: the thorny point Of bare distress hath ta'en from me the show Of smooth civility; yet arn I inland bred, And know some nurture.
-But forbear, I say; He dies that touches any of this fruit Till I and my affairs are answered.
+Of what kind should this cock come of?
+DUKE SENIOR

+Art thou thus bolden'd, man, by thy distress, Or else a rude despiser of good manners, That in civility thou seem'st so empty?

+You touch'd my vein at first: the thorny point Of bare distress hath ta'en from me the show Of smooth civility: yet am I inland bred And know some nurture.
+But forbear, I say: He dies that touches any of this fruit Till I and my affairs are answered.
+JAQUES

-JAQUES An you will not be answer'd with reason, I must die.
+An you will not be answered with reason, I must die.
+DUKE SENIOR

-DUKE SENIOR What would you have?
+What would you have?
 Your gentleness shall force More than your force move us to gentleness.
+ORLANDO

-ORLANDO I almost die for food, and let me have it.
+I almost die for food; and let me have it.
+DUKE SENIOR

-DUKE SENIOR Sit down and feed, and welcome to our table.
+Sit down and feed, and welcome to our table.
+ORLANDO

-ORLANDO Speak you so gently?
-Pardon me, I pray you; I thought that all things had been savage here, And therefore put I on the countenance Of stern commandment.
-But whate'er you are That in this desert inaccessible, Under the shade of melancholy boughs, Lose and neglect the creeping hours of time; If ever you have look'd on better days, If ever been where bells have knoll'd to church, If ever sat at any good man's feast, If ever from your eyelids wip'd a tear, And know what 'tis to pity and be pitied, Let gentleness my strong enforcement be; In the which hope I blush, and hide my sword.
+Speak you so gently?
+Pardon me, I pray you: I thought that all things had been savage here; And therefore put I on the countenance Of stern commandment.
+But whate'er you are That in this desert inaccessible, Under the shade of melancholy boughs, Lose and neglect the creeping hours of time If ever you have look'd on better days, If ever been where bells have knoll'd to church, If ever sat at any good man's feast, If ever from your eyelids wiped a tear And know what 'tis to pity and be pitied, Let gentleness my strong enforcement be: In the which hope I blush, and hide my sword.
+DUKE SENIOR

-DUKE SENIOR True is it that we have seen better days, And have with holy bell been knoll'd to church, And sat at good men's feasts, and wip'd our eyes Of drops that sacred pity hath engend'red; And therefore sit you down in gentleness, And take upon command what help we have That to your wanting may be minist'red.
+True is it that we have seen better days,

+And have with holy bell been knoll'd to church

+And sat at good men's feasts and wiped our eyes

+Of drops that sacred pity hath engender'd:

+And therefore sit you down in gentleness

+And take upon command what help we have

+That to your wanting may be minister'd.

+ORLANDO